-Candidates must have held a doctoral degree (PhD, MD, DMV, etc.) for less than 6 years at the beginning of the fellowship part of the award (part 1).
-For example, for a scholarship starting on September 1, 2020, a candidate should have obtained his/her doctoral degree after August 31, 2014.
-In addition, the candidate must have been undergoing postdoctoral training for at least two (2) consecutive years without interruption with at least 75% of the time devoted to research.
-The same conditions apply to research associates who wish to pursue a career as an Independent investigator.
+Applicants must have obtained a doctoral degree (PhD, MD, DMV, etc.) within the last 6 years.
+For example, for a scholarship starting on September 1, 2021, an applicant should have obtained their doctoral degree after August 31, 2015.
+In addition, the applicant must have worked in a research position for a minimum of two (2) consecutive years without interruption (with at least 75% of the time devoted to research).

 SCHOLARSHIP AWARD - OPERATING GRANT (PART 2)

-The candidate must obtain an academic appointment in a Canadian university or accredited institution and must begin his/her functions between January 1, 2021 and March 1, 2022.
+The grantee must obtain an academic appointment in a Canadian university or accredited institution and must begin their functions between January 1, 2022 and March 1, 2023.

-If the candidate has not finished his/her fellowship or if he/she has not obtained an academic appointment in a Canadian university or accredited institution by March 1, 2022, the candidate’s part 2 of the award will be cancelled.
+If the grantee has not finished their fellowship or if they have not obtained an academic appointment in a Canadian university or accredited institution by March 1, 2023, the candidate’s part 2 of the award will be cancelled.